 Until now, users were able to trigger a purchase requisition automatically out of a service order only for materials, like spare parts or free issue material.
 This process is now improved to support also lean services.
-Purchasers can create a purchase requisition for planned lean services directly out of a service order.
+A purchase requisition for planned lean services can be automatically created directly out of a service order.
 In addition, it is possible to create a service entry sheet where the service order item can be used as an accounting object.
 This streamlined procurement process reduces manual effort to be efficient and cost effective.
 With this enhancement we enable a seamless process integration between service management and procurement.
 Check out the video below to get an impression on the process flow:

 A new process for the Procurement of Pipeline Material is being introduced.
 A pipeline material is a material that flows directly into the production process from a pipeline, e.g. oil, electricity.

 With the 2002 release, a purchaser can create a purchasing info record for pipeline materials by providing information on the material, purchasing organization, plant etc. After the purchasing info record is created successfully, a warehouse clerk can record the consumption quantity of material withdrawn from the pipeline in a regular interval, e.g. on a daily or weekly basis.
 Now, the accounts payable accountant is able to trigger the settlement of the pipeline material liabilities.
 It is also possible to schedule a supplier invoice job.
 There is no need for creating a requisition, purchase order or anything else – lean and easy to use.
 Users benefit from a highly automated process for pipeline materials.
 If you want to know more on this topic, check out the SAP Best Practice Explorer.

 Fig. 2: Process of the Procurement of Pipeline Materials and the respective roles.

 Fig. 3: Pipeline settlement job scheduling.